Research

 • Current and future scenarios of the U.S. electric grid (Patino-Esheverri)

-• Global and domestic governance and supply chains (Weinthal, Marion-Suiseeya)
+• Global and domestic governance and supply chains (Weinthal, Marion Suiseeya)

 • The geopolitics of the critical minerals supply chain (Park)

-• The impact and resilience of local communities to critical minerals mining (Marion-Suiseeya, Weinthal, Vengosh)
+• The impact and resilience of local communities to critical minerals mining (Marion Suiseeya, Weinthal, Vengosh)

 Research Posters